LyX: Missing Title When Passing `ignorenonframetext` to Beamer

 Create a new document and open the settings dialog (Document -> Settings...).

 1. Pick a suitable Document class.
-I recommend “KOMA-Script Article” but “Article” works just as fine.
-Avoid “Hebrew Article”, as it is broken under XeTeX.
+I recommend “KOMA-Script Article,” but “Article” works just as well.
+Avoid “Hebrew Article,” as it is broken under XeTeX.

 • Roman: Frank Ruehl CLM.
-David CLM is also a good choice with somewhat better italics variant.
+David CLM is also a good choice, with a somewhat better italic variant.

 • Sans Serif: Simple CLM.